 You can also use content marketing to entice your audience to buy your products.
 There are numerous types of content you can use, such as blogs, videos, or infographics, to provide your audience with helpful information.

 These types of media help you to show them how your products will benefit them and improve their lives.
 When you provide your audience with helpful information, you build their trust.

 They trust that you are knowledgeable in your field and know that you are an expert in your field.

 It helps build your audience’s confidence, so they choose your business over the competition.

 3. Email marketing

 Once your leads convert, you can keep in touch with them by sending follow-up emails.
-For example, use email marketing to invite them to review your product or refer their friends.
-Also, sending them emails about more products will help guide them towards additional purchases.
+For example, use email marketing to invite customers to review your product or refer their friends.
+Also, sending them emails about more products will help guide them towards additional purchases, encouraging customer retention.